DeeptiDR/SHM-for-bridge/README.md

 iii) Finally, FFT algorithm is used to extract frequency components to plot the frequency spectrum of the data.

 ## Clustering <- Part-II of our analysis (coming soon)
-iv) Finally, I find patterns in the frequencies by forming clusters.
+i) Patterns in the frequencies are found by forming clusters.

 The python code for Part-I is available in the repository.